Accessible, adapted rooms available on Frenchay Campus.

 Assistive animals in accommodation

 We can accommodate guide dogs and other assistance animals in the Frenchay Student Village and Wallscourt Park.
-This accommodation is first-come, first-served, so let us know your requirements as soon as possible.
+Let us know your requirements as soon as possible.
 We will require formal evidence from a doctor before we can process a request of this nature and your animal must be registered as a support animal.

 Hearing and visual impairments